-Alan G. Spoon, age 70, has been a director of IAC since February 2003.
+Alan G. Spoon, age 71, has been a director of IAC since February 2003.
 Mr. Spoon served as General Partner and Partner Emeritus of Polaris Partners from 2011 to 2018.
 He previously served as Managing General Partner of Polaris Partners from 2000 to 2010.
 Polaris Partners is a private investment firm that provides venture capital and management assistance to development stage information technology and life sciences companies.
 Mr. Spoon was Chief Operating Officer and a director of The Washington Post Company (now known as Graham Holdings Company) from March 1991 through May 2000 and served as President from September 1993 through May 2000.
 Prior to his service in these roles, he held a wide variety of positions at The Washington Post Company, including as President of Newsweek from September 1989 to May 1991.
-Mr. Spoon has served as a member of the board of directors of Danaher Corporation (a designer. manufacturer and marketer of professional, medical, industrial and commercial products and services) since July 1999, Match Group, Inc. since November 2015 and as Chairman of the board of directors of Fortive Corporation (a developer, manufacturer and marketer of professional and engineered products, software and services for a variety of end markets) since July 2016.
+Mr. Spoon has served as a member of the board of directors of Danaher Corporation (a designer, manufacturer and marketer of professional, medical, industrial and commercial products and services) since July 1999, Match Group, Inc. since November 2015 and as Chairman of the board of directors of Fortive Corporation (a developer, manufacturer and marketer of professional and engineered products, software and services for a variety of end markets) since July 2016.
 Mr. Spoon previously served as a member of the board of directors of Cable One, Inc. (a leading broadband communications provider) during the past five years.
-In his not-for-profit affiliations, Mr. Spoon was a member of the Board of Regents at the Smithsonian Institution (formerly Vice Chairman) and is now a member of the MIT Corporation (and its Risk and Audit Committee).
-He also serves as director of The Center for Reimagining Learning (successor organization to edX, a not-for-profit large-scale online education platform), sponsored by Harvard and The MIT Corporation, as well as a member of the Executive Committee and member and Chairman of the Risk and Audit Committee of the MIT Corporation.
-When concluding that Mr. Spoon should serve as a director, IAC's board of directors considered his extensive private and public company board experience and public company management experience, all of which the board believes give him particular insight into business strategy, leadership and marketing in the media industry, as well as his experience serving on audit committees (and the attendant risk oversight duties), which the board believes give him particular insight into risk management.
-IAC's board of directors also considered Mr. Spoon's private equity experience and engagement with the MIT Corporation, which the board believes gives him particular insight into trends in the internet and technology industries, as well as into acquisition strategy and financing.
+In his not-for-profit affiliations, Mr. Spoon was a member of the Board of Regents at the Smithsonian Institution (formerly Vice Chairman) and is a longtime member of the MIT Corporation, where he serves on the Executive Committee and is Chair of its Risk and Audit Committee.
+He also serves as director of The Center for Reimagining Learning (successor organization to edX, a not-for-profit large-scale online education platform), sponsored by Harvard and MIT.
+When concluding that Mr. Spoon should serve as a director, IAC's Board considered his extensive private and public company board experience and public company management experience, all of which the Board believes give him particular insight into business strategy, leadership and marketing in the media industry, as well as his experience serving on audit committees (and the attendant risk oversight duties), which the Board believes give him particular insight into risk management.
+IAC's Board also considered Mr. Spoon's private equity experience and engagement with the MIT Corporation, which the Board believes gives him particular insight into trends in the internet and technology industries, as well as into acquisition strategy and financing.